 NOTE: You can also rent movies through Rabbit TV, which can be a bit confusing when searching for free movies.
 If the watch button is red and says “Watch Free,” you’re good to go.
 If the button is green and says “Order Now,” that’s the rental button.

 Despite announcements to the contrary, thus far there is no Rabbit TV app for the Roku; which is a huge disappointment.
 But, luckily there’s more than one way to skin a cat.

 As far as connecting your TV to the Rabbit TV, it’s pretty simple.
 If you have a computer, a simple HDMI cord will connect your computer to your HD TV without any fuss.
 Since Rabbit TV works on Android, you should also be able to run it on your Chromecast as well; same goes for Apple TV.

 Have you ever used the Rabbit TV?
 What did you think about it?
+Is it a good option for those who cut the cord on cable TV?
 Let us know in the comments below or sound off on social media!